CrossRef/event-data-user-guide/docs/index.md

 # Crossref Event Data (Beta)

-Version 1.0.0 - Beta
+Version 1.1.0 - Beta

-> UPDATE: **The Event Data Beta service is now functioning normally.** The Percolator stopped processing new data in November, but it is now running, processing new Events, and has re-scanned the problem period.
+> UPDATE: The new Event Data API v1 is available. **There are some breaking changes.** See the [Query API page](/service/query-api) for more information.

 ## A note about Beta